Hitesh95/OilProductionPrediction/README.md

 4.2 The most important numeric predictors
 4.2.1 Correlations with response variable that is oil production rate

-5 Missing data, label encoding, and factorizing variables 5.1 Completeness of the data
-5.2 Imputing missing data
-5.3 Label encoding/factorizing the remaining character variables 5.4 Changing some numeric variables into factors

-6 Visualization of important variables
+5 Visualization of important variables
-6.1 Correlations again
+5.1 Correlations again
-6.2 Finding variable importance with a quick Random Forest
+5.2 Finding variable importance with a quick Random Forest

-7 Preparing data for modeling
+6 Preparing data for modeling
-7.1 Dropping highly correlated variables
+6.1 Dropping highly correlated variables
-7.2 Removing outliers
+6.2 Removing outliers
-7.3 PreProcessing predictor variables
+6.3 PreProcessing predictor variables
-7.3.1 Skewness and normalizing of the numeric predictors 7.3.2 One hot encoding the categorical variables
-7.3.3 Removing levels with few or no observations in train or test 7.4 Dealing with skewness of response variable
+6.3.1 Skewness and normalizing of the numeric predictors 6.4 Dealing with skewness of response variable
-7.5 Composing train and test sets
+6.5 Composing train and test sets

-8.3 Averaging predictions
+7.3 Averaging predictions